difra100/I-MIM_Space_Robotics_System_Project/README.md

 # I-MIM-Space Robotics System Project
 This repository contains the project to develop the orbit determination and the space manipulator design for the I-MIM mission, that will be launched in 2026.
-This work is part of the Space Robotics System exam, held by professor Antonio Genova in La Sapienza università di Roma.
+This work is part of the Space Robotics System exam, held by professor Antonio Genova in Sapienza università di Roma.

 ### Project members
 * Andrea Giuseppe Di Francesco, 1836928